 David is the Sustainability Manager for Mirvac’s $9 billion investment portfolio.
 He leads a team of in-house sustainability professionals who are responsible for the delivery of Mirvac’s This Changes Everything sustainability strategy across the Office, Industrial and Retail portfolios.

 Greg Peterson has more than 25 years of engineering and management experience and is currently the worldwide energy manager for IBM.
 In this role Greg has overall responsibility for IBM's supply and demand side energy programs.
 Prior to coming to IBM Greg was a director at Duke Energy responsible for development of large scale energy projects.
 Greg is also a licensed Professional Engineer in multiple states.

-John Petze, C.E.M., is a partner in SkyFoundry, the developers of SkySpark, an analytics platform for building, energy and equipment data.
-John has over 25 years of experience in building automation, energy management and M2M, having served in senior level positions for manufacturers of hardware and software products including: President & CEO of Tridium, VP Product Development for Andover Controls, and Global Director of Sales for Cisco Systems Smart and Connected Buildings.
+John Petze is a partner and co-founder at SkyFoundry, the developers of SkySpark™, an analytics platform for building, energy and equipment data.
+John has over 35 years of experience in building automation, energy management and M2M, having served in senior level positions for manufacturers of hardware and software products.
+At SkyFoundry he helps owners take advantage of advanced operational analytics to create truly intelligent and efficient buildings.

 As Global Director of Corporate Responsibility, Dave Pogue oversees CBRE's development, implementation and reporting for all aspects of corporate social responsibility, including environmental stewardship, community engagement and corporate giving.
 Under his leadership, achievements include development of CBRE's $1 million Real Green Research Challenge; recognition as a six-time EPA ENERGY STAR® Partner of the Year; delivery of co-branded BOMA Energy Efficiency Program (BEEP) training to more than 13,000 attendees; and the LEED EB certification of more than 175 buildings.